 It has five toned colors for exterior surfaces.
 The sealer spreads evenly on the surface, producing a beautiful finish that glows in the sun.
 It is easy to use and has impressive waterproof qualities.

 One coat is enough for a durable and weather-resistant finish.
-It is safe from UV rays since the formula has UV repellent substances.
-It is also resistant to fade.
+It is safe from UV rays since the formula has UV repellent substances and is resistant to fade.

 Wood Defender Fence Stain

 It consists of Trans oxide pigments that highlight and reveal the wood grain.
 That keeps the original color of the wood while staining at the same time.
-The pigments are resistant to UV rays.
-It works well on hardwood such as cedar and redwood.
+The pigments are resistant to UV rays, and it works well on hardwood such as cedar and redwood.

 Wait for the perfect weather so that the staining process will not be disturbed.
 Use a brush to apply the stain.
 Continue stirring the wood stain so that it spreads evenly.
 The wood has to absorb the stain even when two or more coats are applied.
 Wait for an hour before a second coat.